Head Design · Trade Tool

 Waterwise target

-Head-to-head spacing
+Triangular spacing

-Want to verify with a physical test?
+Want to verify with a field measurement?